bentrevor/slow_mobius/README.md

 ## Installation

-Like other gems.
+Like other gems, or just run `sudo bin/repl`.

 ## Usage

+Use at your own risk - this thing is poorly tested and hacky, and it's caused me to see some errors when using `sudo`.

-Run `sudo bin/repl` to get to a prompt.
+`sudo bin/repl` brings up a prompt.
 It takes commands that look like this:
 `1m,-2d,3H,-4M,5y`.
-This will change the date forward one month, backwards two days, etc.  You only need to specify the fields you want to change.  `reset` will sync the clock with the real time.
+This will change the date forward one month, backward two days, forward 3 hours, backward 4 minutes, and forward 5 years.
+You only need to specify the fields you want to change.  `reset` will sync the clock with the real time. `undo` will go back to the previous time.

 ## Todo
-* better reset (ditch the applescript)
 * linux support
-* undo